usiemeblessing/Nigeria-Telecom-Subscriber-Data-Usage-Trend-Analysis/README.md

 Below are the recommendations made from the analysis:

-1. For legacy/smaller operators (T2, Globacom): prioritize subscriber win-back and re-linking campaigns following the 2024 deactivation shock.
+• For Legacy/Smaller Operators (T2, Globacom): Prioritize subscriber win-back and re-linking campaigns following the 2024 deactivation shock; targeted data-bundle offers could help arrest T2's ongoing decline (-1.7% YoY).

-2. For market leaders (MTN, Airtel): sustain broadband investment, the fastest-growing segment at 17% YoY.
+• For Market Leaders (MTN, Airtel): Sustain broadband investment, the segment is growing 17% YoY, nearly double the overall subscriber growth rate, and represents the clearest expansion opportunity.

-3. For churn reduction: T2 needs targeted data-bundling campaigns to arrest its ongoing decline.
-4. For regulators/industry: continue monitoring reporting completeness across operators to reduce reconciliation gaps.
-5. Expand technology-generation data collection (2G–5G) into structured monthly tables rather than year-end PDF reports, to support deeper trend analysis.
-6. Prioritize infrastructure investment toward regions/segments with the fastest broadband growth to sustain momentum.
+• For Regulators/Industry: Continue monitoring reporting completeness across operators; several months/years in the dataset show incomplete operator-level reporting relative to NCC's official totals, reinforcing the need for standardized monthly disclosure.

+For Technology Planning: Given 5G's early but accelerating adoption, continued infrastructure investment in higher-generation networks is warranted to sustain data-usage growth, which is already outpacing subscriber growth.
 ---

 ## 📁 Repository Structure